Iraq releases Iran-aligned commander arrested in May -officials | Law-Order

 - Iraq

-Iraq has released an Iran-aligned militia commander arrested in May on what the military said were terrorism-related charges, government and paramilitary officials said on Wednesday.
+Iraq has released an Iran-aligned militia commander arrested in May on what the military said were terrorism-related charges after finding insufficient evidence against him, government and paramilitary officials said on Wednesday,

-The Iraqi judiciary had found no compelling evidence for the charges against Qasim Muslih, one government and one paramilitary official said.
+Security forces arrested Qasim Muslih, who commands the Popular Mobilisation Forces (PMF) in Iraq's western Anbar province, on May 26.
+The military said the charges were terrorism-related but did not give details.

+The PMF is Iraq's state paramilitary grouping that includes mostly Shi'ite Muslim factions and is dominated by Iran-backed groups.
+Muslih is seen by Western and some Iraqi officials as being aligned with Iran.
+Security sources told Reuters Muslih's arrest was linked with attacks on a military base that hosts U.S. forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)